GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 4.5.0 =
+* Feature: Added full support for the Gravity Wiz Conditional Logic Date Plugin
+* Feature: Added full support for the Slim Image Cropper for Gravity Forms Plugin
+* Dev Feature: Added additional actions that run before and after PDFs are generated.

 = 4.4.0 =
 * Feature: Add native support for Gravity Forms Chained Select